Above: Dopamine Molecule

 Dopamine Defined for the Layman

 A single paragraph to quickly describe dopamine to the layman is:

 Dopamine provides "The Neurochemical Anticipation" that "teases" animals and humans to "grasp and accomplish" whichever task "mother nature" has deemed evolutionarily valuable and necessary for them to complete.
 The "Intensity and Feeling" of the Dopamine Drive depends upon the amount of dopamine flooding the brain (striatum).
-The human dopamine experience ranges from extreme hypermotivation and intense libido to mild inspiration, dropping all the way to "mild feelings of well being" and "non-depression".
+The human dopamine experience ranges from extreme religious inspiration, hypermotivation and intense libido to mild inspiration, dropping all the way to "vague feelings of well being" and "non-depression".
+When dopamine is absent, full-blown depression begins." - Russell Wright

 Most of this work is founded on internationally recognized dopamine expert, Dr.Greg Berns.
 His book, Satisfaction, and Iconoclast are consulted before designing user interface and social media user experience.
 Dr. Berns consults for a variety of technology and software companies when he is not developing the code of Neuroethics at Emory University.
 This potentially world saving project is called NeuroPolicy.
 It would allow government officials and high level decision makers to consult neurological models before making difficult decisions.